 If you want to have the most characteristic smoky charcoal flavor and love traditional BBQ then there is nothing to ponder about, a charcoal smoker will be perfect for you.
 You have to take into account, though, that this type of smoker requires some skills and is not as simple to use as a propane smoker.

-On the other hand, though, if you want convenience, speed and time saving then go for a propane smoker.
+On the other hand, though, if you want convenience, speed and time saving then go for a brand new propane smoker.
 I know that not everyone likes to stand by the smoker for majority of the smoking process, to some people it’s something nice while to others it’s nothing but a waste of time.

 When it comes to flavor, a propane smoker gives great results as well, not quite as intense as a charcoal one, but it is still a very tasty food.